Grigna: Flora

+Hiking and climbing routes

+The mountain's relative isolation affords it panoramic views of Alps toward the north and on clear days, the Milan Cathedral can be seen to the southwest.

 The easiest route to the Grignone peak is from the southeast starting at the town of Ballabio in Valsassina.
 Farther up the valley is Pasturo, another traditional trailhead for the ascent.

-The mountain's relative isolation affords it panoramic views of Alps toward the north and on clear days, the Milan cathedral can be seen to the southwest.
+Hiking from Esino Lario crosses the most important cave areas and allows one to observe the geomorphological features of the area.

-The Rifugio Brioschi (a mountain hut with food and accommodations) sits on the Grignone peak and is open most of the year.
-There are other shelters lower down on the massif, including Rifugio Bietti, Rifugio Arnaldo Bogani, Rifugio Pialeral, and Rifugio Rosalba.
+The Rifugio Brioschi, a mountain hut offering food and accommodation, sits on the Grignone peak and is open most of the year.
+Other shelters lower down on the massif, include Rifugio Bietti, Rifugio Arnaldo Bogani, Rifugio Pialeral, and Rifugio Rosalba.

+Society and culture

 Every year in September, Grigna hosts a Skyrunning event known as the "Trofeo Scaccabarozzi", which starts and finishes in Pasturo.
 The route passes over Grigna Meridionale and Grigna Settrionale and covers a distance of 43 km.